splunk/public-o11y-docs/gdi/memcached/memcached.md

 ## Description

-The Splunk Distribution of OpenTelemetry Collector provides this integration as the Memcached monitor via the Smart Agent receiver.
+The Splunk Distribution of OpenTelemetry Collector provides this integration as the Memcached monitor via the Smart Agent Receiver.

 This monitor collects the following information from Memcached nodes: